A Visitor’s Guide to the Manial Palace (Prince Mohamed Ali Palace)

 The royal family beautifully furnished and decorated the prince’s private chambers in a rich style.
 They covered the floors with carpets, arranged furniture, and hung stunning tapestries, including pieces that depict Egyptian history.

-• The Gardens In religion
+• The Gardens in religion

-A Green SanctuaryThe gardens alone, which are above the palace, are something worth marveling at.
-Stretching over a large space, they contain a diversity of trees, shrubs, and flowers, many of which are unique to the region. landscape design of the gardens contains Broderie of the classic Islamic gardens, which include coverings and water fountains that stage paradise.
+A Green Sanctuary.
+The gardens alone, which are above the palace, are something worth marveling at.
+Stretching over a large space, they contain a diversity of trees, shrubs, and flowers, many of which are unique to the region.
+The landscape design of the gardens contains Broderie of the classic Islamic gardens, which include coverings and water fountains that stage paradise.
 The gardens are interconnected with paths that guide the visitors and lead them to little corners that have excellent views of the Nile and the surrounding environment.

 Prince Mohamed Ali Palace: Cultural Significance

 Needless to say, over the years, the purpose of the Prince Muhammad Ali Palace has changed as people have used it for several purposes.
 The Egyptian king previously used this building as a royal residence, but after the establishment of a republic in 1952, officials converted it into a palace museum, now called Al Manial Palace Museum.
-This change started a new phase in the life of the palace and made it possible to use it to be a center of performing arts that shared Egypt’s history.
+This change started a new phase in the life of the palace and made it possible to use it as a center of performing arts that shared Egypt’s history.

 The museum has various items on display, including textiles, books, costumes, and ornaments that give a glimpse of Egyptians.
 The museum systematically displays the items, allowing visitors to understand the royal family’s living standards and observe the development of Egyptian art and traditions throughout the ages.